temez26/temez26/README.md

 - I'm passionate about web development and creating engaging user experiences.
 - I enjoy a strong cup of coffee to kickstart my day.
-- When not coding, you can find me at the gym, staying active.
+- When not coding, you can find me at the gym, staying active and focused.

 ### 📊 GitHub Stats